Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 carrier receives a federal out-of-service order for unsatisfactory

 safety compliance, IRP and IFTA are suspended until the

 Additional information on PRISM may be found here: http://www.fmcsa.dot.gov/safety-security/prism/prism.aspx

-IRP registrants have the option of paying the Wisconsin portion of
+IRP registrants may pay the Wisconsin portion of

-their IRP bill on an installment plan.
-IRP is an annual
+their annual IRP bill on an installment plan.
+A payment

-payment is not received when due, your guarantee of payment will be
+received when due, the guarantee of payment will be

-In addition to other jurisdiction fees, the first payment includes a $10.00 per vehicle fee, plate and cab card fees and one-fourth of the Wisconsin weight fees.
-The remaining payments are one-fourth of the Wisconsin weight fees.
+In addition to registration fees for other jurisdictions, the first payment includes a $10 per vehicle fee, plate and cab card fees, and one-fourth of the Wisconsin registration fees.
+The remaining three quarterly payments are one-fourth of the Wisconsin registration fees.

 See Sample Irrevocable Letter-of-credit and Surety Bond (MV2417) for more information.

-Vehicles that are exempt from IRP registration include:
+Vehicles that are exempt from IRP registration, with operation authorized state wide in all jurisdictions, include: